-The petition for the issue of the active warrant can be filed with the office of the county clerk or electronically.
-In case of the latter, the clerk will acknowledge receipt of the document by returning it electronically with an electronic time stamp on it.
+The petition for the issue of the active warrant can be filed with the county clerk’s office or electronically.
+In the case of the latter, the clerk will acknowledge receipt of the document by returning it electronically with an electronic time stamp on it.

 Arrests are defined by NRS 171.104 which states that the custodial detention of a person in any case and manner authorized by the law is what qualifies as an arrest.
-Such detentions can be effected by a member of a law enforcement agency or a private person.
+A member of a law enforcement agency or a private person can effect such detentions.
 Arrests can occur with or without an outstanding warrant.

 The issuance of arrest warrants upon complaint

 NRS 171.106 states that an arrest warrant must be issued by a magistrate when the citation or the complaint filed by the police is enough to bring out the probable cause for suspecting the involvement of the accused in the crime.
-The affidavit submitted by the police has to clearly show that an offense, which is triable under state laws, has been committed and that it was commissioned by the person in question.
+The affidavit submitted by the police must clearly show that an offense, which is triable under state laws, has been committed and was commissioned by the person in question.

 - The name of the magistrate’s office that issued the warrant